Northern Rivers and Gold Coast/Hinterland

 Kingscliff Just south of Tweed Heads, Kingscliff (not to be confused with Kingscliffe in Queensland), with a population of just over 6000, is a beach community offering a wide variety of holiday accomodation and water based activities.

 Together with the villages of Chinderah and Fingal Head, it is a popular family destination which provides beach and estuary access for swimming, surfing (of course!), fishing and water sports. >> More info.

 Cudgen Creek, Kingscliff.
 Photo © courtesy of : Sunrise Cove Holiday Apartments

 Kyogle Known as the "Gateway to the Rainforests", and hub for the Rainforest Way road tour routes, Kyogle is situated at the head waters of the Richmond River, adjacent to the World Heritage listed Border Ranges National Park.
 The Sydney to Brisbane rail link and the Summerland Way highway pass through Kyogle

-Lennox Head Very handy to Ballina and Byron Bay, Lennox Head is a beach resort town with about 1800 permanent residents, situated at the southern end of Seven Mile Beach.
+Lennox Head Located between Ballina and Byron Bay, Lennox Head is a beach resort town with about 1800 permanent residents, situated at the southern end of Seven Mile Beach.
 Visitors are attracted here by the great weather, incredible scenery and splendid beaches, renowned for their surfing and fishing.